Top 20 Questions to Ask During Your MBA Application Interview

 Table of Contents

-Though all the top schools involve an interview, there are many differences in how it's done, including the format, what questions are asked, and who the interviewer is, among others.
-Some schools interview almost everyone while others only extend an invitation to those they are the most seriously considering.
+Though all the top business schools involve an interview, there are many differences in how it's done, including the format, what questions are asked, and who the interviewer is, among others.
+Some schools interview almost everyone, while others only extend an invitation to those they are the most seriously considering.
 Here are details on each M7’s interview process to help you prepare.

 Interview Formats of the M7 MBA Programs